simonpcouch/ensure/tests/testthat/_snaps/utils.md

       check_source("example.txt")
     Condition
       Error:
-      !
-Test helpers can only write tests for .R files.
+      ! ensurers can only write tests for .R files.

 ---